 Some of the factors that are used to determine the cost of the shipment are:

 Now that you can answer the question “how are grapes transported?” it’s time to get your next shipment out of the vineyard and onto a truck.
 We also handle almonds and other freight shipping in California.
 When you need to run a shipment of delicate freight like grapes and other freight shipping from California to Arizona and more, you need an experienced truckload freight broker who can match you with a carrier to get your grapes there on time and intact.
-R+L Global Logistics can make transporting grapes into and out of California easy.

-Call to request a quote today!
+Call us at (866) 353-7178 or submit a contact form online to request a quote today!

 R+L Global Logistics